Azure/Azure-Sentinel/Hunting Queries/readme.md

 # Contributing
 * The more queries and tools we add to the community the more effective we will be.
 * Utilize the QUERY_TEMPLATE format for Pull requests.

+# Feedback
+For questions or feedback, please contact AzureSentinel@microsoft.com